No data available for the deliverable: Improve risk-based categorisation and supervision

 Goals

-Smaller financial institutions and designated non-financial businesses and professions (DNFBPs) must be able to both identify and understand their money laundering risks.
-This requires the enablement of specific mechanisms to allow for sharing of risk assessments between FIs and DNFBPs and ultimately, sectoral risk assessments of all DNFBPs must be published on the FIC website.
+The aim is to ensure that smaller financial institutions and designated non-financial businesses and professions (DNFBPs) must be able to both identify and understand their money laundering risks.
+This requires the enablement of specific mechanisms to allow for sharing of risk assessments between FIs and DNFBPs and, ultimately, sectoral risk assessments of all DNFBPs must be published on the FIC website.

 Departments / Govt Institutions